vislearn/Coupling-Universality/README.md

 # On the Universality of Coupling-based Normalizing Flows

-This is the code for our arXiv preprint:
+This is the code for our ICML 2024 paper:

 [On the Universality of Coupling-based Normalizing Flows](https://arxiv.org/abs/2402.06578):
 ```bibtex